top of page

 Environment & Teacher Ratios

-The SLCC classroom is a unique and intimate home-like environment located in a newly renovated Arts & Crafts building one block from the enchanting Echo Park Lake.
+The SLCC classroom is a unique and intimate home-like environment.
 Children feel at home and safe enough to take social-emotional risks with their peers and teachers in an intimate, low-student ratio setting.
 The classroom lends itself to the best of both worlds: an intimate home-like environment and high-quality, research-backed early education.

 We offer hands-on, collaborative, and messy explorations in both our indoor and outdoor classrooms.
 Children spend equal parts of their day exploring indoor materials and mingling with nature outside.
-The class experience is intimate and personal with 3 teachers during our Regular Day programming.
+The class experience is intimate and personal with 2 co-lead teachers during our Regular Day programming plus an additional teacher who assists during transitions.
 Our Extended Day programming has 2 teachers staffed at all times.

 dottedborder.png